DCBIA-OrthoLab/ShapeAXI/README.md

 Cuda compilation tools, release 11.6, V11.6.124
 Build cuda_11.6.r11.6/compiler.31057947_0
 ```
 Then, you have to edit {YOURVERSION} by using your python and CUDA version.
 For example, if you are using python 3.9 and CUDA 11.4,
 ```bash
 {YOURVERSION} = 38_cu114
 ```
-The first number is yout python version and then, the secon is your CUDA version without the point.
+The first number is your python version and then, the secon is your CUDA version without the point.

 Finally, run this line by adding your editing {YOURVERSION},
 ```bash